KaiqueFj/Crypto-currency/README.md

 The project is using the architecture **MVC** (Model-View-Controller):

-- **Model**: Handles the data and business logic, integrating with Firebase for data management and user authentication.
+- **Model**: Handles the data and business logic, integrating with MongoDB for data management and user authentication.

-- **View**: The user interface layer, responsible for presenting data to users and capturing user inputs through Android’s activities and fragments, styled with Material Design.
+- **View**: consists of server-rendered HTML views and client-side interactivity.

 - **Controller**: Acts as an intermediary between the Model and the View, processing user inputs and updating the View with data from the Model.